NHMDenmark/pythonprogramming/plan.md

 # Plan for the SNM Python programming course
-This course is prepared for professionals at the Natural History Museum of Denmark, University of Copenhagen, Denmark.

-The prerequisite is that the attendant has a basic knowledge of spreadsheets, but no or little knowledge of programming as such.
 The course is split into weekly two hour sessions each containing an introduction lecture and pratical exercises.